7 Fundamentals You Should Know About Intermittent FastingDec 08, 2021

 In many religious cultures, fasting is a means of spiritual cleansing and is an example of sacrifice.
 Traditional fasting may limit a specific food, eating at a specific time of day, or restrict of all food and water.
 IF is different than traditional fasting as it allows certain liquids in liberal quantities.

 How does IF work?

 Metabolically, we utilize our food for energy to fuel cellular processes.
 Glucose is stored in the body in the form of glycogen.
 Glycogen lives in muscle and liver cells and can be accessed quickly to give energy for activities (like exercising).
 When you take in more fuel than needed the excess energy is stored as glycogen in muscle and liver cells and as fat.
 When glucose and glycogen are in short supply, our bodies utilize fat in the form of ketones as energy.

-Think of your body like a hybrid car.
-Fat is your battery, glucose and glycogen are your gasoline.
+Think of your body as a hybrid car.
+Fat is your battery, glucose, and glycogen are your gasoline.
 If your car is low on gasoline it uses the battery as backup.